JackDilger/Milstone-Project-Two/README.md

 ***

 - Add a page to display high scores and usernames of these players.
-This would add a nice competative element to the quiz for first time and returning users.
+This would add a nice competitive element to the quiz for first time and returning users.
-- Add more rounds to the quiz with a differnt format, ie picture round.
-This would make the quiz more and interactive for for first time and returning users.
+- Add more rounds to the quiz with a different format, i.e. picture round.
+This would make the quiz more and interactive for first time and returning users.
-- Post the form data so this information can actually be stored and the prize draw can be used as intended to increase site traffic.
+- Post the form data so this information can actually be stored, and the prize draw can be used as intended to increase site traffic.

 ## Technologies used